 - Solve the Home Foreclosure Crisis and Make Home Ownership Accessible to all Citizens.
 Starting in communities with homes whose market values are deflated due to the subprime mortgage crisis, resident-owned Homeowners’ Equity Corporations (HECs) could receive interest-free credit to buy up the foreclosed properties.
 As occupants of the homes in default pay the HEC their monthly rents (which could be supplemented with housing vouchers for the poor), these would be applied toward debt service, using pre-tax dollars to pay off the loans that the HEC used to purchase the foreclosed properties.
 As they make their regular monthly lease payments, these renters would become full owners of HEC shares and their dwellings.

 - Stop Federal Reserve Monetization of Government Debt.
-Terminate use of the Federal Reserve’s powers to create debt-backed money, to support foreign currencies, or to buy and sell primary or secondary Treasury securities.
+Terminate use of the Federal Reserve’s powers to create government debt-backed money, support foreign currencies, or buy and sell primary or secondary Treasury securities.
 This would reduce excessive Government spending and improve accountability.
-It would force Government to borrow for deficits directly from savers in the open markets.
+It would force Government, when its tax revenues are insufficient to cover all its legitimate costs, to borrow for deficits directly from savers in the open markets.

-Require the Federal Reserve System to supply sufficient money and credit through local banks to meet the liquidity and broadened ownership needs of an expanding market-disciplined economy.
-Such “Fed monetized” loans would be subject to appropriate feasibility standards administered by the banks and limited only by the goal of maintaining a stable value for the dollar.
+The Federal Reserve System would supply sufficient asset-backed money and productive credit through local banks to meet the liquidity and broadened ownership needs of an expanding market-disciplined economy.
+These “Fed-monetized” loans would be subject to appropriate feasibility standards administered by the banks and limited only by the goal of maintaining a stable value for the dollar.